-If you send a DILD to FPDR via email, follow up with a phone call to 503-823-6823, to ensure that we have received a legible copy of the DILD.
+**If you send a DILD to FPDR via email, follow up with a phone call to 503-823-6823, to ensure that a legible copy of the DILD received was received.

 **Keep a copy for your records.
 Give the original form to your supervisor to route through proper Bureau channels